nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 :::

 :::tip
-This variables applies only to your current shell session.
-If you want the variable to apply to future shell sessions, set the variable in your shell startup file, for example in the `~/.bashrc` or `~/.profile` file.
+These environment variables will apply only to your current shell session.
+If you want the variables to apply to future shell sessions also, set the variables in your shell startup file (for example, for example in the `~/.bashrc` or `~/.profile` for the bash shell).
 :::

 :::note
-The following steps assumes you have completed the [Install Nebari](/started/installing-nebari) section, has confirmed that `nebari` is successfully installed in your environment and opted for **Azure** as your cloud provider. as well as has already configured the `nebari` environment variables.
-If you had any issues during the installation, please visit our getting started [troubleshooting](/started/troubleshooting) section for extra advice.
+The steps in the following sections assume you have (i) completed the [Install Nebari](/started/installing-nebari) section, (ii) confirmed that `nebari` is successfully installed in your environment, (iii) opted for **Azure** as your cloud provider, and (iv) already configured the `nebari` environment variables.
+If you had any issues during the installation, please visit the "Getting Started" section of our [troubleshooting page](/started/troubleshooting) for further guidance.
 :::

 ## Nebari Initialize

-Great, you’ve gone through the [Nebari Installation](/started/installing-nebari.md) and [Authentication setup](#authentication) steps, and have ensured that all the necessary environment variables have been properly set.
+Great, you’ve gone through the [Nebari Installation](/started/installing-nebari.md) and [authentication setup](#authentication) steps, and have ensured that all the necessary environment variables have been properly set.
 It is time to initialize and deploy Nebari!

-In your terminal, we advise you to start by creating a new project folder.
-Here, we will name the new folder as `nebari-azure`:
+In your terminal, start by creating a new project folder.
+For this demonstration, we will name the new folder as `nebari-azure`:

 ```bash
 mkdir nebari-azure && cd nebari-azure
 ```
-When you first initialize Nebari, you will be creating a `nebari-config.yaml` that contains a collection of preferences and settings for your deployment.
-The command bellow will generate a basic config file with an infrastructure based on **Azure**, named **projectname**, where the domain will be **domain** and the authetication mode set to **password**.
+The Nebari initialization scripts creates a `nebari-config.yaml` file that contains a collection of default preferences and settings for your deployment.
+In this case, executing the command bellow will generate a basic config file with an infrastructure based on **Azure**, with project name `projectname`, endpoint domain `domain`, and with the authentication mode set to **password**.

 ```bash
 nebari init azure --project projectname --domain domain --auth-provider password
 ```
 :::note Note
-You will be prompted to enter values for some of the choices above if they are omitted as command line arguments (for example project name and domain)
+You will be prompted to enter values for some of the choices above if they are absent from the command line arguments (for example, project name and domain)
 :::

 Once `nebari init` is executed, you should then be able to see the following output: